How to Grow and Care for Croton Plant (Codiaeum variegatum) Indoors

 Pruning of Croton Plant involves removal of yellow and dead leaves to maintain the plant neat and tidy as well as minimize pest and disease infestations.

 Joseph's Coat can become too large or leggy with age.
-Cut-back the branches to the desired height to encourage fresh and vigorous growth for a more compact plant.
+Cutback the branches to the desired height to encourage fresh and vigorous growth for a more compact plant.

-The best time to cut back is at the beginning of the growing season.
+The best time to cutback is at the beginning of the growing season.
 Do not cut back the plant by more than one third.
+The foliage emanating from the cutting-back, may be used to propagate new plants.

 Propagation